MHey guys. Man, it has been so long. Regardless, let’s get started. Today I will be reviewing Lost Affiliate Secrets by Kam Fatz.

 I liked this email series also.
 I like it a lot as a matter of fact and I will be referring to it when I write emails from scratch.

 Kam Fatz did a great job with this series.
-I was hooked from email #1.
+Email #1 hooked me.

 His ability to segway in and out of ideas is a high-level skill.